Vegan cheese: Bans

-Ingredients
+Ingredients and production

-The main ingredients are nuts, soy milk, and soy yogurt.
 Common plant-based proteins or vegetable proteins used in vegan cheeses are derived from edible sources of protein, such as soybeans, almond, and their milk.
 Food scientists use a "blend of gums, protein, solids, and fats" to create the mouthfeel and melt of dairy cheese since the ones made with nuts do not melt due to the solid base on which they are composed.
-One vegan cheese product aims to solve this difficulty by making cheese with casein produced by yeast rather than by cows.
+As of 2024, several startups have developed vegan cheese products which aim to solve this difficulty by making cheese with precision-fermented casein produced by yeast rather than by cows, with one company receiving GRAS designation from the U.S. Food and Drug Administration.

-Vegan cheeses used for market purpose are often not cultured or aged; instead acidic ingredients, such as lemon juice, are used to make it taste like cheese.
-Some cheeses are made in a different way, with more texture and taste.
-Ingredients of hard or firm vegan cheeses includes natural agents such as agar, carrageenan, tapioca flour, and xanthan gum.
+Different methods are used to create texture and taste.
+Some vegan cheeses are not cultured or aged.
+Instead, acidic ingredients, such as lemon juice, are used to achieve a similar taste to dairy cheese.
+Ingredients of hard or firm vegan cheeses include natural agents such as agar, carrageenan, tapioca flour, and xanthan gum.